apache/mxnet/example/extensions/lib_custom_op/README.md

 ### Writing Regular Custom Operator

-There are several essential building blocks for making a (stateless) custom operator:
+There are several essential building blocks for making a custom operator:

 * [initialize](./gemm_lib.cc#L227):
     * This function is the library initialization function necessary for any dynamic libraries.
 It checks if you are using a compatible version of MXNet.
 Note that this `version` parameter is passed from MXNet when library is loaded.